The Return of the Flashmob: Seckatary Hawkins

 Pay special attention to notices concerning accessibility and parking.

 Step 3: Receive Your Orders

-Receive Your Orders :: 3 hours prior to your performance, you will receive an email with a map and parking instructions to the secret location for that night's show.
-Don't forget the blankets and snack-ums as all Flash Mob-style performances are outdoors.
+At 3:00 p.m. on the day of the performance (noon for matinees), you will receive an email with a map and parking instructions to the secret location for that night's show.
+Don't forget to pack a picnic, blanket, and a sweater for chilly Fall weather.

 We think revealing your secret location is part of the fun - but if you need advance notice of locations for any reason, reach out to us at firstname.lastname@example.org.

 Step 4: Get into Trouble Down on the River